emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    cell which remains closed and does not release either gas or liquid when operated within the limits specified by the manufacturer
 IEC Reference:
    https://www.electropedia.org/iev/iev.nsf/display?openform&ievref=482-05-17
+Comment:
+   a sealed cell may be equipped with a safety device to prevent a dangerously high internal pressure and is designed to operate during its life in its original sealed state

 .. raw:: html